Understanding Tinned Copper Wire

 5. Conclusion

-Tinned copper wires, with their oxidation resistance and good solderability, provide a good solution for high-temperature cables, rubber cables, photovoltaic cables, and cables for humid and harsh environments.
-KMCABLE offers pure copper, tinned copper and silver plated copper cable solutions.
-Please feel free to contact us for further information.
+Tinned copper wires, with their oxidation resistance and good solderability which provide a good solution for high-temperature cables, rubber cables, photovoltaic cables, and cables for humid and harsh environments.
+KMCABLE offers pure copper, tinned copper and silver plated copper cable solutions for different industries.
+Our cable industries including stage entertainment, renewable energy, marine industries and etc. Please feel free to contact us for further information.